 One of the most critical aspects of success when selling custom products is ensuring that your design files are optimized for quality printing.
 A well-prepared print file can mean the difference between a vibrant, professional-looking product and one that falls flat due to pixelation, misaligned text, or muted colors.

-In this guide, we’ll walk you through the key elements of preparing your print file, ensuring you feel confident that your designs will print beautifully every time - especially with merchOne.
+In this guide, we’ll walk you through the key elements of preparing your print file, ensuring you feel confident that your designs will print beautifully every time - especially with merchOne.- File Resolution: 72 to 100 DPI

 Resolution matters in print design.
-The industry standard for high-quality prints is 300 DPI (dots per inch).
 Dots Per Inch (DPI) reflects the number of tiny ink dots used to create your design.
-While a 72 DPI resolution works fine for screens, it won’t cut it for printing.
-Lower-resolution files will likely result in pixelation, making your design appear blurry or blocky.

 Practical Tip: